Singhak/studio/README.md

-# Firebase Studio
+# Playce

-This is a NextJS starter in Firebase Studio.
+This is Playce, an application for finding and booking sports courts.

 To get started, take a look at src/app/page.tsx.